manjeetsharma0796/MonAgent/README.md

-# ChainPilot 🚀
+# MonAgent 🚀

-Welcome to **ChainPilot** — your AI-powered blockchain copilot for the next generation of crypto users!
+Welcome to **MonAgent** — your AI-powered blockchain copilot for the next generation of crypto users!

-## What is ChainPilot?
+## What is MonAgent?

-ChainPilot is an intelligent, user-friendly web app that empowers anyone to:
+MonAgent is an intelligent, user-friendly web app that empowers anyone to:

 - 💬 **Chat with an AI agent** about blockchain, DeFi, and crypto topics
 - 🔄 **Swap tokens** across chains with simple, guided steps